tn74/reem/README.md

 To make it easy, we chose to model information as a nested data structure that closely resembles python dictionaries.
 To the user, working with a database feels like working with a python dictionary.
 Out of the box, REEM supports communicating all native python types and numpy arrays.

 To make it fast, we used [Redis](https://redis.io/) (an in-memory key-value database) running [ReJSON](https://oss.redislabs.com/redisjson/) (enabling Redis to store JSON data) as a central information store.
-To get maximum performance, we give users the power to control exactly how information is passed between the local program and Redis by defining their own encoder/decoder objects.
+To get maximum performance, we give users the power to control exactly how information is passed between the local program and Redis by defining their own marshallers.
+REEM comes with builtin marshallers for Numpy arrays.

 REEM currently offers two communication paradigms:
 - get/set database